| |

 body of state of the art optimization knowledge,

 unavailable before.
+From all

 this information crystallized a beautifully shaped,